indica-mcf/Indica/doc/design.rst

 Here we see that reader classes contain public methods for getting data for each type of diagnostic.
 It also provides methods for authentication and closing a database connection.
-Each reader should feature a dictionary called ``DIAGNOSTIC_QUANTITIES``.
-This is a nested structure of dictionaries indicating which combinations of diagnostics, UIDs, instruments/DDAs, and measured quantities are available, as well as the :ref:`data type of each one <Data Value Type System>`.
+Each reader should feature a dictionary called ``_IMPLEMENTATION_QUANTITIES``.
+This is a dictionary which maps from instrument names to more dictionaries.
+This second layer of dictionaries maps from the names of available quantities for that instrument to the :ref:`data type of each one
+<Data Value Type System>`.
+Subclasses should also provide a dictionary
+called ``DDA_METHODS`` which maps from instrument names to the particular method needed to retrieve the data for that instrument.
+This is needed for the general :py:meth:`~indica.readers.DataReader.get` method to work.
+Finally, the ``NAMESPACE`` attribute can be overridden for use in :ref:`PROV data
+<Provenance Tracking>`.
+The first element of the tuple should be a
+short name for the namespace, while the second should be a URL associated with the data (e.g., the URL of the server from which is fetched).

 The methods for getting diagnostic data (e.g., :py:meth:`~indica.readers.DataReader.get_thomson_scattering`) method is